 What the system for adolescent football can learn from other sports, but also from other areas of social life, such as music or dance.
 How is the recruitment of gifted children in other sports conducted and how does it work?
 Ice hockey, for example, is a quite popular sport, especially in Scandinavian countries such as Sweden.

 In the past, Sweden had a huge problem with recruiting talented youngsters, and especially with keeping them in the system which, in a word, was a total failure!
-According to the data cited in the article "Grassroots to Gold: Sweden uses innovative thinking to tackle development challenges" (The Athletic, November 30th 2017), Sweden had 64,000 registered players out of a population of 9.8 million, 10% of whom were active players in the NHL's top hockey league!
-We are talking about 10% in a country 5-6 times smaller than the UK in terms of population, and yet a large number of talented children become professional players!
+According to the data cited in the article "Grassroots to Gold: Sweden uses innovative thinking to tackle development challenges" (The Athletic, 30 November, 2017), Sweden had 64,000 registered players out of a population of 9.8 million, 10% of whom were active players in the NHL's top hockey league!
+We are talking about 10% in a country five to six times smaller than the UK in terms of population, and yet a large number of talented children become professional players!
 In the same article, its author Sunaya Sapurji cites solutions that the Swedish Hockey Federation implemented to increase the number of high-level professional hockey players.
 Below are some of those solutions:

-Individual development of the potential of young players up to the age of 13
+Individual development of the potential of young players up to the age of thirteen.

-Focus on as many gifted children as possible registered in the national program "Tre Kronor Hockey School" – increasing as much and as long as possible the chances of selecting and identifying the truly talented for this sport
+Focus on as many gifted children as possible registered in the national program "Tre Kronor Hockey School" – increasing as much and as long as possible the chances of selecting and identifying the truly talented for this sport.

-Agreement with the NHL, the best league in the world that the most promising young Swedes will play in the professional hockey league in their country (a minimum 260 games in a season), further maintaining and developing potential that may not yet be ready to play in the best league in the world
+Agreement with the NHL, the best league in the world, that the most promising young Swedes will play in the professional hockey league in their country (a minimum 260 games in a season), further maintaining and developing potential that may not yet be ready to play in the best league in the world.

 Creating programs for immigrant communities who have settled in Sweden and inviting their children to these programs – a broadly developed program to recruit and disseminate hockey, thus increasing the chance of a greater number of late-selected talented young hockey players